 - Many physical benefits, including weight loss

 Struggling with alcohol addiction?
-We're here to helpContact Us
+Our alcohol rehab is here to helpContact Us

 What is alcohol addiction?

 Alcohol addiction, or alcoholism, as it is commonly referred to, describes the relationship between the individual and alcohol.
 The majority of people drink alcohol safely.
 They have a relationship with alcohol whereby, they will drink within recommended limits, stop when they have had enough, and generally drink appropriately and sensibly.